manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 As with Paxos, we approach PBFT by starting with two major simplifications:

-1. Use a *simple revolving primary* strategy based on the assumption of perfectly synchronized clocks.
+1. Use a *simple revolving primary* assuming perfectly synchronized clocks.
 This approach follows Section 6 of [Two Round HotStuff](https://arxiv.org/pdf/1803.05069v1.pdf).
 2. Focus on a *single-shot* consensus while PBFT is designed as a full State Machine Replication system.